Jman25/CIS350-HW2/README.md

 * I Like videogames.

 ## Technical Background
-For technical backgorund I did build my own computer in high school and liked it so much I took a computer basics/networking class.
-In college I was doing computer engenerring so I know how to do some c and code a microcontroller somewhat.
-I have sence changed to computer sciece because I just was not enjoying engenerring.
-In computer sciece I have learned java and some python.
+For technical background I had built my own computer in high school and liked it so much I took a computer basics/networking class.
+When In college I went into computer engineering so I learned how to do some c code and code for microcontrollers somewhat.
+I have since changed to computer science because I just was not enjoying engineering.
+In computer science I have learned java and some python.